scholarslab/clockwork/sonification.md

 bodyclass: sonificationpage
 ---
   <p>
     <b>ClockWork</b> is a multidimensional method for representing the purchasing power of wages against commodities over time in sound using the programming language SuperCollider.
-Here are six example sonifications (with video representations of the sound) that demonstrate the output of our method for inspiration.
+Here are four example sonifications (with video representations of the sound) that demonstrate the output of our method.
   </p>
   <p>
-    In the first two sonifications, we made use of two variables: pitch and volume.
-As the price of gasoline rises or falls, so does pitch.
-Correspondingly, the more of a given hour's work at minimum wage is required to purchase a gallon of gasoline, the louder the sound becomes.
+    In the first two sonifications, we made use of two variables: pitch and dynamic level.
+As the average price of a gallon of gasoline rises or falls each month, so does pitch.
+Correspondingly, the more of a given hour's work at minimum wage required to purchase that gallon of gasoline, the louder the sound becomes.
   </p>
 <p class="desc">
     The monthly average cost of a gallon of whole milk in the U.S. in 2014 scaled against the Federal minimum wage, $7.25.